 The Slimfast of today is different than you may remember: Gone are the days of shakes alone.
-The plan promises you can drop pounds with tasty snacks, meal replacements (shakes or bars), and one sensible meal a day.
+The original plan promises you can drop pounds with tasty snacks, meal replacements, and one sensible meal a day.

-Slimfast calls it the “3-2-1 Plan.”
-Every day, you eat two Slimfast meal replacements, three 100-calorie snacks (Slimfast snack bars, fruits, veggies, or even nuts), and one 500-calorie meal that you provide.
+With the Slimfast plan, you eat two Slimfast meal replacements, three 100-calorie snacks (Slimfast snack bars, fruits, veggies, or even nuts), and one 500-calorie meal that you provide.
 With this plan you can eat 6 times per day.

 The program says you can lose a safe 1 to 2 pounds per week with this strategy.